ZhiLiHydro/ZhiLiHydro.github.io/_pages/about.md

   - /about.html
 ---

 I am Zhi Li, an [Assistant Professor](https://cee.engr.uconn.edu/people/zhi-li) in the [School of Civil and Environmental Engineering](https://cee.engr.uconn.edu/) at the [University of Connecticut](https://uconn.edu/) (UConn).
-Before joining UConn, I worked at Pacific Northwest National Laborotary.
-I received my Ph.D. in Water Resources Engineering & Science from the Ven Te Chow Hydrosystems Laboratory, Department of Civil and Environmental Engineering, [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was trained as an environmental flow and transport modeler.
+Before joining UConn, I worked at [Pacific Northwest National Laborotary](https://www.pnnl.gov/).
+I earned my Ph.D. in Water Resources Engineering & Science from the Ven Te Chow Hydrosystems Laboratory, Department of Civil and Environmental Engineering, [University of Illinois Urbana-Champaign](https://illinois.edu/), where I was trained as an environmental flow and transport modeler.
 My PhD thesis focused on the development of numerical models to study river meandering and cutoff dynamics, supervised by Professor [Marcelo H. García](https://cee.illinois.edu/directory/profile/mhgarcia).

 This website is just a landing page for who I am, and it is updated very infrequently.